 As a sophomore, you will continue the process of exploration that leads to selecting a major and joining that department or program.
-As early as the summer after your first-year–but by March–you'll declare a major and celebrate this important academic milestone.
+As early as the summer after your first-year–but by March of your sophomore year–you'll declare a major and celebrate this important academic milestone.

 Choosing a major that inspires your curiosity and motivates your learning will make your academic path rewarding, meaningful, and fulfilling.
 Genuine interest leads to greater involvement, which in turn can lead to more opportunities both pre- and post-graduation.
 Remember too that specific majors don’t lead to specific places, so whatever you choose, your post-graduation options are not limited by that choice.